jdket/tictacpro/replit.md

 # Overview

 TicTacPro is an enhanced Tic-Tac-Toe game built with React, TypeScript, and Express.js.
-It features 50 different effects and 20 obstacles that modify gameplay mechanics across 10 progressive levels.
-The game includes advanced visual effects using Three.js, modern UI components with Radix UI, and a comprehensive game state management system.
-Players earn coins by completing lines, with various effects modifying scoring, placement rules, AI behavior, memory challenges, and economic mechanics.
+It features 24 refined effects and 9 obstacles that modify gameplay mechanics across 10 progressive levels.
+The game uses a simplified, child-friendly design with static boards, dimmed tiles showing question marks, and wild cells that count for both players.
+Players earn points by completing 4-in-a-row lines on a 5x5 board, with effects providing scoring bonuses and obstacles applying penalties or opponent benefits.

 # User Preferences